giocaizzi/surfingcrypto/docs/_sources/bodytext.md.txt

 ### Telegram notifications

-In order to receive daily updates on prices, a telegram bot (@ccrryyppttoo_bot) is used.
+In order to receive daily updates on prices, a telegram bot is used.
+Bots can be created with @BotFather.

 The bot can be used both in "normal" mode or in "channel mode".
 The normal mode (`channel_mode=False`) requires to specify a `chat_id` parameter to specify the desired chat to send the message/picture/document to.
 Otherwise, when `channel_mode=True` then the bot will send the content to all users specified in the `telegram_users.csv`.

 The bot has the capability of adding new users to the known list of users, just by recording the `chat_id` of the users that have interacted with it.
 Everytime the bot is initiated, it checks for new users.

-## Price data analysis
+### Price data analysis

 The project is focused on the production of a customizable and useful set of information to be up to date with cryptocurrency prices.

 The reporting structure is based on the production of graphs and by well-structured text.

-### Plotting prices and indicators
+#### Plotting prices and indicators

-`CoinFigure` class inherits from the classic `TS` class and it is a structured plot of the latest price data.
-Indicators are computed on request.

 There following are the kind of plots that have been implemented.

-- `default` Default plot.
+- `SimplePlot` Simple plot.
   - candlesticks
   - volume

-- `ta` Technical Analysis plot.
+- `TaPlot` Technical Analysis plot.
   - candlestick (with MA lines)
   - volume
   - MACD
   - Bollinger bands
   - RSI

-The `ta` kind of plot is easily customizable, for integrating and/or changing indicators in the plots.
+- `ATHPlot` Distance from ATH plot

+All plots inherits from the same base object `BaseFigure` that has useful methods for working with matplotlib figures.

-### Reporting useful information
+#### Reporting useful information

-The class `CoinFigure` inherits from `TS` and so it has some reporting methods associated, such as `report_percentage_diff` that produces a well structured string with formatting to be sent via telegram or read over the terminal.
+The `TS` class has some reporting methods associated, such as `report_percentage_diff` that produces a well structured string with formatting to be sent via telegram or read over the terminal.

 ```
 **ADA**